Ready to take your lifts to the next level? Here’s a breakdown of the best heavy resistance bands for busting through plateaus and getting stronger.

 Iron Bull Strength is a relatively new player in the weightlifting equipment game.
 They make some of my most-used equipment, including their barbell hip thrust pad and line of bumper plates that are currently parked in my garage gym.

 Made with natural rubber, the Iron Bull Monster Resistance Bands share a lot of the same features as the Rogue and Elite FTS bands, including a 41” length, a width of 0.25” up to 2.5”, and plenty of resistance options.
-The thinnest bands (yellow) deliver up to 15lb of resistance while the heavy-duty blue band can generate up to 175lb of resistance.

 The bands are available individually ($10 to $30 per band) or in a set (all five bands for $90) and Iron Bull backs these bands for life.